kristiansyrjanen/docker-nextcloud-grafana-traefik/README.md

 Assign an Elastic IP address to your instance from the Network & Security tab, Elastic IPs section.
 Click *"Allocate new address"* and choose your EC2 instance.
 This assings an IP-address to your instance.

 Next open up Route 53 from the Services menu, under Networking & Content Delivery tab.
 We need to create a hosted zone.
+Once you press "Create hosted zone", you fill the form on the right with your domain name and select *Public Hosted Zone*.
+It will automatically create two records, NS and SOA record sets.
+Then we need two more **Type A** records.
+Press *Create Record Set*, leave the *name* field blank and select *A- - IPv4 Address*.
+Enter the Elastic IP in the *Value* field and press the *Create* button.
+For the second button repeat the same steps but add **www** in the name field.
+Now all we need to is add the nameservers from the NS and SOA records to your domain name providers custom DNS settings.

 ## References and materials
 1. [Key generation with SSH](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)